TMD // New York

 03 // Technology

-Two TMDs, with a combined weight of 1370 tonnes, were installed at 432 Park Ave.
-With RWDI's specialized design, A+H created detailed drawings for the project, and welded, machined and assembled the TMDs in their shop to ensure perfect fit and form.
+Two TMDs, with a combined weight of 1370 tonnes, were installed at 432 Park Ave in partnership with Motioneering Inc. With Motioneering’s specialized design, A+H created detailed drawings for the project and welded, machined and assembled the TMDs in our shop to ensure perfect fit and form.
 The TMDs were then disassembled and shipped by A+H Custom Machine to a holding yard in New York.
 From there, the TMDs were marshalled out to the site for installation. *

 * For more information or questions, please contact our partner Motioneering.